catacc-dev/Organizing-SynthRAD-dataset/README.md

 # Organizing-SynthRAD-dataset
 This project aims to generate a JSON dataset file and access the 2D slices of MRI and CT images.
+The dataset used can be found here: https://zenodo.org/records/7260705.

 ## Table of Contents
 - [Installation](#installation)